Yes, There Are Asset & Income Protection Strategies to Help You Pay for Skilled Care & Home Assistance Services and Then Qualify for Medicaid

 Although single individuals typically face a tougher road when it comes to Medicaid eligibility, married couples also face eligibility problems and challenges.
 The problems are usually caused by a lack of knowledge about the Medicaid system and their right to avoid impoverishment.
 Unfortunately, when many individuals finally realize their error, it’s often too late.

 Arguably the most common example is a misconception about what counts toward Medicaid’s eligibility.
 Many people say something along the lines of, “My wife’s name isn’t on any of the bank accounts and most of the stocks and investments we have are in my name, so these assets are safe from Medicaid.”
 Or, since this is a second marriage, the assets I brought into the marriage are exempt from spend down.
 This is incorrect.
 New Jersey views all assets as jointly owned by married couples for purposes of eligibility.
 Therefore, it is irrelevant whose name is on what account or whether this is your second, thirds, or fifth marriage.
-All assets from both spouses will be considered when determining your financial eligibility and calculating your required spend down.
+All assets of both spouses are considered when determining the financial eligibility of either spouse and calculating his/her required spend down.

 The Spousal Impoverishment Act (Commonly Referred to as “Protecting the Community Spouse”)